Other Areas of Expertise

 These photos are entered anonymously into a digital register and shown randomly in a series

+of matrices.
+Participants and hosts offer free associations and amplifications.
 The photographers themselves are not identified.
 After each associative session, we meet in reflection groups to explore the theme of the event and to formulate an understanding of the sources of current challenges.

-The SPM helps organizations become more deeply aware of
+The SPM helps organizations become more deeply aware of underlying issues that need

 to be resolved.
 It is an excellent way to engage the positive creative energies of role holders,

 which are not usually accessed in daily working life.
-This can be
+This can be a one or two-day event

 and is appropriate for groups of all sizes.